This information courtesy visitgainesville.com. For more information of Gainesville and its attractions, go to visitgainesville.com

 Gainesville and the surrounding area enjoy a sub-tropical climate year round with mild winter averages in the upper 50’s to mid-60’s while warm, humid summer temperatures hover in the upper 80’s and lower 90’s.
 Average annual rainfall is approximately 35-40 inches.

 The Gainesville Regional Airport is approximately 15 minutes from downtown as well as the University of Florida campus.
-Commercial service includes daily flight service via Delta Connection/ASA, Continental/Gulfstream International Airlines and US Airways/PSA.
-DayJet, the new per-seat, on- demand jet service, is now also available.
+Commercial service includes daily flight service via Delta and American Airlines.

 That Gainesville and Alachua County…

-- is home to the largest occupied bat house in North America; located at the University of Florida campus is home to 100,000 bats.
+- are home to the largest occupied bat house in North America; located at the University of Florida campus is home to 100,000 bats.

-- is the home of Gatorade, the world’s first and most popular sports drink, which was invented at the University of Florida in 1965.
+- are the home of Gatorade, the world’s first and most popular sports drink, which was invented at the University of Florida in 1965.

-- has the largest number of high-magnitude springs in the world.
+- contain the largest number of high-magnitude springs in the world.

-- is home to the world’s largest butterfly research center and houses the world’s second largest collection of butterflies and moths.
+- host the world’s largest butterfly research center and houses the world’s second largest collection of butterflies and moths.

-- is the birthplace of Tom Petty of Tom Petty and the Heartbreakers.
+- are the birthplace of Tom Petty of Tom Petty and the Heartbreakers.

-- was the film locations for Doc Hollywood, The Hawk is Dying, Devil’s Advocate and The Yearling.
+- were one of the filming locations for Doc Hollywood, The Hawk is Dying, Devil’s Advocate and The Yearling.